top of page

 Catedral de la Almudena

-Next to the Royal palace, A young, and beautiful cathedral (built 1993), It is the seat of the Roman Catholic Archdiocese of Madrid
+Next to the Royal palace, A young, and beautiful cathedral (consecrated in 1993), It is the seat of the Roman Catholic Archdiocese of Madrid.

 The Prado Museum